HuskieRobotics/Northstar2025/northstar/README.md

 Mac mini Configuration
 ===
 * purchased 2024 Mac mini (MU9D3LL/A)
-* System Settings -> Energy -> Start up automatically after a power failure
+* System Settings -> Energy ->
+    * Start up automatically after a power failure
         * this will auto power on the Mac mini when the robot is turned on
+    * Prevent automatic sleeping when the display is off
 * Update to macOS Sequoia 15.7.1
+    * spare is macOS 26.2
 * Download and install Pylon 25.09 from Basler for cameras
 * Download and install GitHub Desktop
 * Download and install VS Code